derenrich/wwwyzzerdd/README.md

 * Implement case-insensitive external property matching
 * Doesn't warn you when you add bad statements (e.g. that violate constraints)
 * Doesn't let you undo
-* Doesn't tell you when an error has occured
 * Doesn't let you link dates/numbers/etc